Possessive Adjectives

 - I lost my phone, can you lend me yours?

-And here we have some good news for you: if they are easy enough in English, they are even easier in Italian… They are exactly the same as the possessive adjectives!
+Let me give you good news: If possessive pronouns are easy enough in English, they are even easier in Italian… They are exactly the same as possessive adjectives!

-We use possessive pronouns to replace a noun so that we do not repeat it in a sentence.
+As mentioned before, we use possessive pronouns to replace a noun so that we do not repeat it in a sentence.
+Unlike possessive adjective that almost always require an article, Italian possessive pronouns are very flexible and can be used in both ways.

 This bag is mine, that one is hers.